ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 56-Notes.md

 [53:30] - **Str4d**

 Yeah.
 The downside to doing this is that then your transparent keys are not the default transparent keys you would get by just using the current Zcash app on the ledger app store.
 You would have a different set of transparent addresses.
 Effectively what you would need to do is export your funds from your transparent only Zcash app and input and send them to the unified address with transparent part side part in the new app.
-But once you've done that once, then you would be in a consistent key tree and one that you could import into other wallets if you needed to.
+But once you've done, then you would be in a consistent key tree and one that you could import into other wallets if you needed to.
 And that would be at least consistent there.
 Whereas the approach that's currently in the new app is completely divergent from ZIP-32 and incompatible with everything that's out there.

 [54:32] - **Taylor Hornby**